marourix/Atracio_Agent/README.md

 # Atracio_Agent
 This agent is used with fictive data to simulate basic ERP operations for Atracio, including stock checks, order creation, and sales tracking.
-It leverages the LangChain ZeroShotReactDescription agent with a local LLM via Ollama.
+It leverages the OPEN AI Agent Sdk with a local LLM via Ollama.

 ##  Features